angular/angular/aio/content/guide/testing.md

 #### Services with dependencies

 Services often depend on other services that Angular injects into the constructor.
-In many cases, it easy to create and _inject_ these dependencies by hand while calling the service's constructor.
+In many cases, it's easy to create and _inject_ these dependencies by hand while calling the service's constructor.

 The `MasterService` is a simple example: